Lucas8448/Lucas8448/README.md

 <h2 align="left">Hi 👋!
-My name is Lucas and I'm a Computer Science student, from Oslo 🇳🇴</h2>
+My name is Lucas and I'm a Software Developer, from Oslo 🇳🇴</h2>

 ###